john-cd/rust_howto/src/intro.md

 [Rust by Example][rust-by-example-book]⮳ is similar in concept - a collection of runnable examples - but not in scope, as it focuses solely on the Rust language and standard libraries.

 The [Rust cookbook][rust-cookbook]⮳ demonstrate good practices to accomplish common programming tasks, using the crates of the Rust ecosystem.
 It focuses mainly on `std` and a few core crates.

-## Call for contributions

-This book is in its **early days** - feel free to submit an issue or a pull request to the [repo][repo].

-Contributions, from small edits to whole chapters, are most welcome.
-Draft pages are kept in [this folder][drafts].
-An informal (and very long) list of topics of interest is kept in [TODO][todo].
-Embedded examples should be ideally _runnable_ on the [Rust playground][rust-playground]⮳ or at least directly copy-pasteable into Rust code.
-Please read [CONTRIBUTING.md][contributing] for more details.

-Its long-term goal is the coverage of the 'most commonly used' Rust crates, as defined by [blessed.rs][blessed-rs]⮳, the most downloaded libraries in [crates.io][crates-io]⮳, and 'high quality crates' per [lib.rs][lib-rs]⮳ [statistics][lib-rs-stats]⮳.
-Review [key crates](key/key_crates.md) for topic ideas.

-This site is not affiliated with the [Rust Foundation][rust-foundation]⮳.
+The _Rust Cookbook_ is a collection of simple examples that demonstrate good practices to accomplish common programming tasks, using the crates of the Rust ecosystem.

 {{#include refs/link-refs.md}}